Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs to engineers and 6.5 HSW continuing education hours to architects in Kentucky.
-Educators and courses are not subject to preapproval in Kentucky.
+This seminar is open to the public and offers 7.0 PDHs to professional engineers in most states, including Kentucky, and 7.0 continuing professional hours to architects in most states, excluding Kentucky.
+Educators and courses for engineers are not subject to preapproval in Kentucky.
+The subject matter of this course is not deemed to be HSW for architects.

 This seminar offers a non-credit continuing education opportunity to construction contractors.
 It is not approved by any state licensing entity for contractor continuing education credit.